TechnophileShubham/task.html/README.md

 # task.html
--Hello Everyone;
--My name is Shubham
--I am from Uttar Praddesh
--My roll no. is 220103103
--And my branch is Mechanical Engineering
--I like explore things but recently i have not explore things much yet -I had participate in Spardha(Hockey), Kirti(Aeromodelling).
+Hello Everyone; My name is Shubham, I am from Uttar Praddesh my roll no. is 220103103 and my branch is Mechanical Engineering.I like explore things but recently I have not explore things much yet.I had participate in Spardha(Hockey), Kirti(Aeromodelling).